 Loganberries (Rubus loganobaccus) grow on vines known as brambles.
-They smell like raspberries, but they are tart and they have a slightly sweet taste.
+They smell like raspberries, but they are tart, and they have a slightly sweet taste.
 Loganberries are named for their California creator, James Harvey Logan, who came up with the idea to cross a Blackberry with a raspberry.
-Sadly loganberries don't have a long shelf life which is why you don't see them in the grocery store very often.
+Sadly, loganberries don't have a long shelf life, which is why you don't see them in the grocery store very often.
 If you decide to grow them, most people keep the berries on the vine as long as possible - which makes them more flavorful.

-Anyway, Charles Heisler's tribute to Edgar, which was titled "Student Days with Edgar Anderson or How I Came to Study Sunflowers."
+Anyway, Charles Heisler's tribute to his mentor was titled Student Days with Edgar Anderson or How I Came to Study Sunflowers.

-"I haven't told you anything about [Edgar's] music sessions.
+I haven't told you anything about [Edgar's] music sessions.
 He played the recorder.

 I think one of the worst dishes I have ever eaten was his spam covered with bread crumbs soaked in Loganberry juice — perhaps because he raved about it so.